 The disease is caused by a deficiency of a protein that’s needed for blood to clot.
 This protein is called von Willebrand Factor (vWF), and it’s necessary to allow blood platelets to stick together and seal broken blood vessels.

 Von Willebrand disease, sometimes referred to as vWD, is the most common inherited blood disorder in dogs–and in humans, for that matter.
-The condition has appeared in many breeds.
-Although, it is more common in some breeds and more severe in others.
+The condition appears in many breeds of dogs, but it’s more common in certain breeds and more severe in others.

 If you suspect your dog may be suffering from von Willebrand disease, consult your veterinarian right away.
 They can form a proper diagnosis, advise you, and begin treatment.